leixiaofeng-astar/multi_modality_cataract/README.md

 # multi_modality_cataract
 To develop and evaluate the performances of Deep Learning algorithms in detecting visually significant cataract using retinal, slit view, and diffuse anterior segment photos.

+The code is publicly available for verification, while the AI models can be obtained from the corresponding authors upon request.

 # Prerequisite

 ## Hardware Resource Recommendations